Signs and causes of blocked drains: A Room-by-Room Guide

 Time can cause the gradual build-up of dirt, fat, grease, clothes fibres, fluff, and other bits of debris within the drains of both washing machines and dryers.

-- First, attempt to identify the cause of the blockage.
+- First, attempt to identify the cause of the drain blockage.
 Lay some towels or containers in front of your appliance to collect any water that may result from your investigation.
 You will then need to unplug the appliance from the mains.
 Next, consult the manual for your appliance to locate the drain hose at the back – only use drain unclogging techniques that are recommended for that particular make or model.
 If you own a plumber’s snake, you can use this appliance to root out the blockage, after which you should flush with water.
 Test the machine by running it to see if your efforts have paid off.

 - If the above hasn’t worked, it may be a problem deeper in the system or in the main sewer line.
 A plumber should be called out first.
 However, if the issue is more complex or involves an external drain, Express Drainage Surveys can pinpoint the exact cause of your drainage woes and offer swift resolution.
 Depending on your circumstances, this can involve the use of a state-of-the-art camera to collect footage of your drainage system for diagnostic purposes.